hed-standard/hed-examples/docs/source/FileRemodelingTools.md

 An additional keyword option, `-x` indicates that directory paths containing the component `derivatives` or the component `stimuli` should be excluded.
 Excluded directories do not have to be at the top level of the dataset.
+Directory paths containing the `remodel` component are automatically excluded.

 The command-line interface can also be used in a Jupyter notebook or as part of a larger Python program by calling the `main` function with the equivalent command-line arguments provided